annalostinspace/annalostincode.github.io/content/posts/godot/Godot - Summary.md

 ## Collision Layers and Masks
 Collision Layers and Masks help to determine which CollisionObject can collide with which other CollisionObject.
-The Layers are named numerically, but can be given an alternative name in the project settings.
+The Layers are named numerically, but can be given an alternative name in the project settings under Layer Names -> 2D Physics.

+Setting the layer determines which layer the RigidBody2D is on and setting the mask determines which other object layers can collide with it.
+For example projectiles should be able to collide with players, enemies and walls.